oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 The following entities/components will be added:

 *   **Job** An entity which encapsulates a client action in the system.
 The *Job* contains a collection of steps which describes portions of the entire Job.
-A Job contains all of the information requi,red for defining and running the client action: Using Job entity a concrete instance of *CommandBase*(Job's main command) could be created (by action type and parameters).
+A Job contains all of the information required for defining and running the client action: Using Job entity a concrete instance of *CommandBase*(Job's main command) could be created (by action type and parameters).
 The Job entity also capable to produce a descriptive tree of steps, reflecting the action parts to be delivered to UI for presentation.
 *   **Step** represents a meaningful phase of the Job.
 A Step could be a parent of other steps (e.g. step named EXECUTION could have a list of steps beneath it which are also part of the job).
 *   **JobRepository** is the persistence mechanism for *Job* and *Step* entities.
 It used for CRUD operations for Job and Step, when a Job is created, it is being persistent to the database in order to reflect immediate Job status to the user.
 The *JobRepository* is responsible to maintain obsolete jobs in the database.
 *   **JobDao** a DAO interface which defines the CRUD operations for the Job entities.
 *   **JobDaoDbFacadeImpl** an implementation of the *JobDao* interface.
 *   **StepDao** a DAO interface which defines the CRUD operations for the *Step* entities.
 *   **StepDaoDbFacadeImpl** an implementation of the *StepDao* interface.
 *   **ExecutionContext** an object which encapsulates the context in which an action should be executed.
 It determines level of command monitoring and a way to present a given command to the User (e.g. as a job, step).
-Providing *ExecutionContext* will override the default monitoring behavior of the TaskManager.
+Providing *ExecutionContext* will override the default monitoring behavior of the Task Manager.

 <!-- -->